 Types of disability discrimination

-- direct or indirect discrimination
+- direct discrimination

 - discrimination arising from disability